Patch: Share a short bio about yourself:

 As an elected board member of OB People's Co-op, I voted to provide funds for high schools in District 1 to take field trips to Willow Farm and learn about organic farming.

 Pease: La Jolla Democratic Club, SEIU, former city council president Ben Hueso, Senator Juan Vargas, former city attorney Mike Aguirre and La Jolla Town Council Trustee Michael Dershowitz.

 Patch: In La Jolla there has been litigation for years over hot topics such as the access to the Children’s Pool and Mount Soledad cross.
 What do you think the city’s role is in these battles?

-Patch: What position should the city take and enforce?
+Patch: The city has also battled with its responsibility in monitoring medical marijuana dispensaries.
+What position should the city take and enforce?

 Patch: Do you think the city and the San Diego Unified School District should work more closely together?
 If so, why?
 How can each benefit?

 Pease: Yes, and the city should provide better after and before school programs and services.

 Patch: I’m a 37-year-old public school teacher, and every year I fear losing my job.
 Why should I vote for you?

 Pease: I'm a progressive Democrat, and Democrats are the party of job creation.
 Republicans and their corporate allies are what ruined the economy.